In this post, we’ll show you how to:

 Studio 3T’s Data Compare and Sync feature also lets you configure data comparison settings, which can come in handy in case you only want to compare certain fields, filter based on certain criteria, etc.

-To start, click on Configure to the right of the table.
-This will open up the Comparison Configuration window which has four tabs: Match On, Compare, Filter, and Projection.
-You can read about them in full here.
+To start, click on Configure in the Comparison overview section.
+This opens the Comparison Configuration dialog which has four tabs: Match On, Compare, Filter, and Projection.
+You can read about them in full in our Knowledge Base article Data Compare and Sync.

 Run the analysis

-OK, now that we’ve selected what we want to compare, hit the Run comparison button right above the table.
+OK, now that we’ve selected what we want to compare, click the Run button at the top of the tab.

-When the run is completed, a tab will open for each pair of collections.
-Let’s take a closer look at accounts.
+When the run is completed, a tab opens for each pair of collections.
+Let’s take a closer look at the comparison of the customers collections.

-The Overview tab shows exactly what was compared.
+The Overview tab shows details about the comparison.
 This is useful if we save the results to come back to them later, by which time the comparison configuration may have been updated.
-The overview page of the results provides a permanent record of what was actually compared.

 Spot the difference(s)

-OK, now it’s time for the main course!
+OK, now it’s time to drill down into the details!
 Click on the Differences tab.

-Differing documents are highlighted in yellow, source-only documents in green and target-only in red, though in nice pastel shades that are easy on the eye.
+Differing documents are highlighted in yellow, source-only documents in green, and target-only in red (all in pastel shades that are easy on the eye).

-You can even just show the differing documents only for a cleaner, more targeted overview by clicking on View Options:
+You can even show just the differing documents for a cleaner, more targeted overview by clicking on View options:

 Now let’s expand a document.